Welcome to the third era of my life, which picks up where the second era ends:

 Starting over, again

-I returned to college when Sage was five and graduated at the top of my class with a degree in economics.
+I returned to college when my daughter was five and graduated at the top of my class with a degree in economics.
 I then went on to graduate school to study applied economics.
 I was not prepared mathematically for the program, and while I completed all coursework and passed my core exam, I did not submit a thesis.

 Nonetheless, I ended up getting an amazing gig in the Governor’s Office of Budget and Program Planning (aka The Budget Office) as a revenue and tax policy analyst.
 My job was to forecast oil and gas and other tax revenues for the Governor’s budget, estimate the impacts of legislation on revenues, and testify in legislative tax committee hearings.
 Except for the testifying part, I loved my job.
 I felt like I was helping people (tax revenues = money to spend on jobs) and I had great coworkers.

 After reconnecting with my fourth grade crush and pursuing a long-distance relationship, I decided to relocate to the Chicago area in 2013.
-His family lived nearby, as did Sage’s father (who very much wanted her to move out there).
+His family lived nearby, as did my daughter’s father (who very much wanted her to move out there).
 It was a difficult decision, as it meant giving up my job and leaving my family and the mountains behind.

 We faced a lot of uncertainty at this point.
 Despite months of hunting, neither of us had jobs waiting for us in Chicago, and our financial resources were limited.
 People close to me struggled to understand why I was doing what I was doing or how we were even going to get by.